Policy Builder user guide

 • A region can only have one region-level policy attached.

-• Region Policies will inherit inclusions and exclusions from Page Policies, as detailed above.
+• Region Policies will inherit inclusions and exclusions from Site Policies and Network Master Policies.

 POLICY BUILDER NAVIGATION